amybiggy/harbourbookclub/README.md

 # Harbour Book Club

 Harbour Book Club is a simple and user-friendly site developed for readers to find and join this local book club.
 From the home page users can navigate to different sections which provide information on the kind of books read in the club, the meeting times/dates of the club and a contact form.
-I decided to so a website for a book club as I am an avid reader and am a member of a book club myself so I wanted to do something that I would thorougly enjoy creating and also something that I would look to use myself.
+I decided to do a website for a book club as I am an avid reader and am a member of a book club myself so I wanted to do something that I would thorougly enjoy creating and also something that I would look to use myself.
 As a reader, I know which information I would be looking for in a book club website which helped me with the design/ creation process.

 The site address is: [Harbour Book Club](https://amybiggy.github.io/harbourbookclub/)